gvwilson/rsdx/08_mutate/index.md

 -   Keep the magic numbers at the top of the file
     -   If we wanted to vary these, would store them as JSON or YAML and load
-    -   In particular, would do this if we were sweeping parameters as in [%x scale %]
+    -   In particular, would do this if we were sweeping parameters as in [the earlier chapter](../06_scale/index.md)

-[%inc synthesize_samples.py mark=parameters %]
+[%inc synthesize_samples.py keep=parameters %]

 ---